OpenIdentityPlatform/OpenIDM/openidm-samples/openidm-commercial-samples/devops-gettingstarted/src/main/resources/README.md

 repository.

-Before you continue, install the Postgres and OpenIDM Docker images described in the DEVOPS-OPENIDM README.
+Before you continue, install the Postgres and OpenIDM Docker images described in the README-docker-k8.
 You won't be able to complete this sample without them.

 ## Before you press the "Eject" button